Council Tax: Discounts and exemptions

 If there is a room or other extra space in your property that is needed by a disabled occupant, the disabled band reduction scheme may help you to get a reduction in your Council Tax.
 The reduction works out as being the next level down in the Council Tax band.

-Find out more about the disabled band reduction scheme in the leaflet Council Tax - a guide to your bill.
+Find out more about the disabled band reduction scheme in Council Tax 2016/17 - a guide to your bill.

-Some dwellings may be exempt from council tax or exempt for up to six months, depending on the reason they are empty or the special circumstances of the people who live in them.
+Some dwellings may be exempt, depending on the reason they are empty or the special circumstances of the people who live in them.

 The types of occupied properties that are exempt and the circumstances of the people who live in them are listed below.
 Types of empty properties that can be exempted are listed too.

-You can also check the details of what sort of properties are exempt in sections 14 to 17 of the leaflet Council Tax - a guide to your bill.
+You can also check the details of what sort of properties are exempt in Council Tax 2016/17 - a guide to your bill.

 - Lived in only by full-time students.
 (If the husband, wife or dependant of a student is not a British citizen and their visa prevents them from taking paid employment or claiming benefits, the exemption will still apply as long as the other person is a student).